tee3/homedir/README.md

 See the [node-packages.txt](./node-packages.txt) for a list of installed Node.js packages.

+Note that this might be done more cleanly by using a `package.json` file and the `npm` install machinery for it directly instead of a text file of `npm` package names.
+Unfortunately, I have not figured out how to do this yet.

 ## support for go packages

 Go packages are installed to the user's home directory under